-Going concern (continued)
+Statement of accounting policies (continued)

 Stocks

 Stocks are stated at the lower of cost and net realisable value.
 Measurement is on a moving average cost basis and provision is made for obsolete or defective items where appropriate.

 Taxation

 Current tax is provided at amounts expected to be paid (or recovered) using the UK tax rates and laws that have been enacted or substantively enacted by the balance sheet date.